nonizawa/SSQA-for-GI/README.md

 --T_min: A pseudo temperature ends at T_ini

---tau:  A pseudo inverse temperature is decreased every tau cycle
+--tau:  A pseudo temperature is decreased every tau cycle

 ## Structure

 - `./graph/`: This directory contains the dataset of graphs used for evaluation.
-- `sa.py`: This is the main Python script that runs the SSQA for GI algorithm.
+- `sa.py`: This is the main Python script that runs the SA for GI algorithm.
 - `GI_p50_dataset.mat`" This is dataset of GI problems where edges between nodes exist with 50\%.
 - `convet.py`: This is the Python script that converts GI_p50_dataset.mat to J and h in ./graph.
 - `common.py`: This is used for sa.py